Partial regularity for doubly nonlinear parabolic systems of the first type: Weak Solutions

+As mentioned in the introduction, our definition of weak solution definition demands more integrability that what is typically required of solutions to doubly nonlinear parabolic systems (such as those considered in \cite{AltLuck, Vis}).
+Instead of Definition \ref{weakSolnLoc}, one could merely ask that a mapping $\bv:U\times(0,T)\rightarrow \R^m$ belong to the space

-for all $\bw\in C^\infty_c(U\times(0,T); \R^m)$. \end{defn} In this section, we will make some crucial observations about the integrability of weak solutions and show that weak solutions satisfy the identities \eqref{MainIdentity} and \eqref{MainIdentity2}.
-Then we will establish that weak solutions have a compactness property, which will be vital to our proof of Theorem \ref{mainThm}.
-We also note that in Appendix \ref{ExistenceApp}, we show how to construct a weak solution of the initial value problem associated with \eqref{mainPDE} where solutions satisfy the Dirichlet boundary condition.
+and satisfy \eqref{WeakSolnCond} for all $\bw\in C^\infty_c(U\times(0,T); \R^m)$.
+We chose not to do so primarily in view of the identity \eqref{MainIdentity2} and the corresponding energy bound \eqref{EnergyBound2}; these observations are crucial to our proofs of Theorems \ref{mainThm} and \ref{secondThm}.
+Moreover, weak solutions as defined above exist.
+In Appendix \ref{ExistenceApp}, we show how to construct a weak solution of an initial value problem associated with \eqref{mainPDE} which satisfies the Dirichlet boundary condition via a natural implicit time scheme.